krukowskid/krukowskid.github.io/_posts/2023-12-05-Passwordless-Authentication-for-GitHub-Actions-and-Azure-DevOps.md

 # Conclusion

 Workload identity has revolutionized the way we authenticate with Azure resources, eliminating the need for managing credentials and enhancing overall security.
-By leveraging workload identity in Azure DevOps and GitHub Actions, you can streamline your deployments and CI/CD pipelines while maintaining robust security measures.
+By leveraging workload identity in Azure DevOps and GitHub Actions, you can simplify your deployments and CI/CD pipelines while maintaining high security standards.